cmwen/private-chat-hub-v3/docs/PRODUCT_VISION.md

 Cloud AI costs money.
 We make that visible — per message, per conversation, per month.
 We proactively suggest free local or self-hosted alternatives when they can handle the task.
 No surprises.

 ### 4. Offline First
 The app must be fully functional without an internet connection when paired with on-device models.
-Cloud and self-hosted features degrade gracefully: messages queue, sync when connectivity returns.
+Saved histories remain available from local files, while cloud and self-hosted features degrade gracefully: messages queue, sync-compatible files remain readable, and connectivity-dependent actions recover cleanly.

+### 5. Portable History Ownership
+Conversation history belongs to the user as plain-text files they can read, back up, sync, and restore on another device.
+The app may cache and index that history locally for speed, but it never hides user data behind a proprietary database format.

-### 5. Simplicity Over Complexity
+### 6. Simplicity Over Complexity
 Complex infrastructure, simple interface.
 A new user should be productive within minutes.
 Power features exist but don't clutter the default experience.

 ---